-Acknowledgement: Thank you to Professor Pete Ellis, Head of Department, Psychological Medicine, Associate Dean, Medical Education, University of Otago, Wellington for expert review of this article.
+Acknowledgement: This article is a revision of an original article published by bpacnz in 2017.
+The original article was reviewed by Professor Pete Ellis, Department of Psychological Medicine, University of Otago, Wellington.

+Article supported by PHARMAC

 N.B.
-Expert reviewers are not responsible for the final content of the article.
+Expert reviewers do not write the articles and are not responsible for the final content. bpacnz retains editorial oversight of all content.